gumeo/academic-kickstart/content/home/about.md

 # Biography

-I just **left academia**.
-I will update this bio when I start the new position.
-All opinions are my own
+Currently I am employed as a senior software engineer at [Oqton](https://www.oqton.com/), working with awesome talented people building *the operating system for intelligent factories*.

-I was employed as a postdoctoral researcher at *DTU Compute* in the **Image Analysis and Computer Graphics** group.
+Prior I was employed as a postdoctoral researcher at *DTU Compute* in the **Image Analysis and Computer Graphics** group.
 I focused my research on Geometric Deep Learning ([gdl Journal Club](http://geo-dl.compute.dtu.dk)) and I did a short research stay at deCODE genetics, working on signal processing, image analysis and statistics.
 In my PhD I worked primarily on methods and applications in the domain of statistical learning.
 My PhD thesis is titled [*Sparse Classification - Methods and Applications*](http://orbit.dtu.dk/ws/files/146993098/phd471_Einarsson_G.pdf).
 Accompanying my thesis is the R-package [accSDA](https://github.com/gumeo/accSDA), also available on CRAN.